spqt/frontend-work-sample/readme.md

 ## Frontend Work sample
 This test is conducted to see how you write frontend code.

+##### Handing in
+Work in your own git and send us a link to your repo.

+Do as many steps as possible.
+Do not be afraid to hand in unfinished work, just leave a comment about what might be missing.

+##### Restrictions
+No restrictions.

 #### The assignment
 In this assignment we would like you to build a DataTable displaying all of the James Bond movies.